-- Finishing – After weaving all those yarns, the result may or may not be applied with a finishing layer.
+- Finishing - After weaving all those yarns, the resulting material may or may not be applied with a finishing layer.
 If the canvas is for industrial use, a PVC layer will be applied to the outer surface.
-For painting and textile, the canvas will be bleached first and then applied with a gesso layer.
+For painting and textiles, the canvas will be bleached first and then applied with a layer of gesso.

-So, what is canvas usually used for?
-It’s often used for the following applications.
+Canvas is often used for the following applications:

 - Furniture Upholstery

 You may have observed that the majority of its uses are outdoor.
 This is due to its durable quality and waterproof properties.
 Therefore, it is used for many outdoor applications.